GravityPDF/gravity-pdf/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.6.0 =
+* Feature: Improve display of ungrouped product fields in Core and Universal templates
+* Dev Feature: Add `gfpdf_hide_consent_field_if_empty` filter, to remove the Consent field from Core and Universal templates if a user hasn't consented.
+* Bug: Remove Section Break description container is there is not a description included
+* Bug: Fix potential PHP error when using GravityView and PDF for GravityView
+* Housekeeping: Update PHP and JS dependencies

 = 6.5.5 =
 * Bug: Ensure PDF conditional logic is run through the correct sanitization function upon save